Pat McDonald (actress): Personal life

-During the 1970s she was involved in a live-in lesbian relationship with Number 96 co-star Bunney Brooke.
+During the 1970s she was involved in a live-in relationship with Number 96 co-star Bunney Brooke.
 The two actors openly appeared in magazine articles about the suburban Sydney home (eastern end of Fox Valley Road, Wahroonga) they shared, and they freely discussed their international summer holidays together in press articles, although the true nature of the relationship was not explicitly stated.

-McDonald died after a lengthy illness of cancer of the pancreas at Royal North Shore Hospital, Sydney, on 10 March 1990, aged 68.
+McDonald died of cancer of the pancreas after a lengthy illness at Royal North Shore Hospital, Sydney, on 10 March 1990, aged 68.
 Her partner, actor and casting agent Bunney Brooke, died ten years later.